ContactEngineering/topobank-stack-development/README.rst

     TOPOBANK_UID=$(id -u) TOPOBANK_GID=$(id -g) docker compose build

-Note that you need the `compose <https://docs.docker.com/compose/install/linux/>`_ plugin of docker or the (old) standalone `docker-compose <https://pypi.org/project/docker-compose/>`_ that can be installed via `pip`.
+Note that you need the `compose <https://docs.docker.com/compose/install/linux/>`_ plugin of docker or the (old) standalone `docker-compose <https://pypi.org/project/docker-compose/>`_ that can be installed via :code:`pip`.

-You could also copy the template file `.env.template` to `.env` and fill in these two numbers, so you don't have to prefix the `docker compose` commands.
+You could also copy the template file :code:`.env.template` to :code:`.env` and fill in these two numbers, so you don't have to prefix the :code:`docker compose` commands.
+You can find the ids by calling the :code:`id` command on Linux, this will return the :code:`uid` and possible :code:`gid`values.

 Running
 -------